-The definition of cash and cash equivalents corresponds to that set out in Recommendation no. 2009-R.04, i.e.: Cash, central banks, post office accounts (assets and liabilities), accounts (assets and liabilities) and loans/borrowing to/from credit institutions as they appear in the consolidated balance sheet of the Oney Banque Accord group for the periods in question.
+The definition of cash and cash equivalents corresponds to that set out in Recommendation no. 2009-R.04, i.e.: Cash, central banks, post office accounts (assets and liabilities), accounts (assets and liabilities) and loans/borrowing to/from credit institutions as they appear in the consolidated balance sheet of the Oney Group for the periods in question.